mavryk-network/mavryk-protocol/docs/shell/the_big_picture.rst

     are dummy ones which can be used when only the types and noncontextual functions of the protocol are needed.

-  - :package:`octez-protocol-compiler` is the compiler for economic
+  - :package:`mavkit-protocol-compiler` is the compiler for economic
     protocols: an alternative driver to the OCaml :opam:`ocaml-compiler-libs` that typechecks within the protocol
     environment, and performs some more checks on the protocol code.